-- 1 small lime squeeze the juice out
+- 1 small lime [squeeze the juice out]

 - ¼ teaspoon cumin powder

-- 1 tablespoon coriander cilantro, chopped
+- 1 teaspoon coriander powder [cilantro], chopped

-- 3 tablespoon fresh coriander chopped
+- 3 tablespoons fresh coriander [cilantro] chopped

-- Preheat oven to 180 Fan/ 200 C/400 F/ Gas 6.
+- Preheat the oven to 180 Fan/ 200 C/400 F/ Gas 6.

 Prepare the wedges:

-- Lay out on a baking tray, on top of the parchment if using, and bake for 25-40 minutes, depending on your oven and size of wedges, until the potatoes are fork tender and have good roasted colour.
-Flip them over half way through cooking.
+- Lay the potatoes on a baking tray and bake for 25-40 minutes, depending on your oven and size of wedges.
+Flip them over half way through cooking.The potatoes are ready when they are fork tender and have a good roasted colour.